EmersonPrado/dnf/README.md

 This module allows dealing with special DNF features, like selection of modules streams and/or profiles.

+For features common with Yum and general configuration, consider using [yum](https://forge.puppet.com/modules/puppet/yum/) module.

 ## Setup

 ### Setup Requirements